 Grilling your food over an open fire is a great way to cook hot dogs, marshmallows, or really almost anything.

 If you’re planning on doing more than roasting food though, you’ll probably want to invest in a campfire grill grate like this one.

-One thing you don’t want to forget when camping is your utensils.
+In addition to camping cookware, one thing you don’t want to forget is cooking utensils.

-They’re more important than you might think when working over a hot fire and can really help you easily cook while camping!
+Cooking tools are more important than you might think when working over a hot fire and can really help you enjoy cooking in the great outdoors!

-A pot holder will work, but you might want to consider a pair of these when working around a campfire.
+A pot holder will work, but you might want to consider a pair of these when working around a campfire and hot food.
 It’s easy to burn your self so using heat-resistant gloves will keep you burn-free.

 You will want a knife that will really cut.

 A knife while camping is definitely imperative.
 You can choose one that is all-purpose or have separate lightweight knives for cooking in your outdoor kitchen only.